 My other historical novel, “In The Dark” is set in 1916, a story about war, meat and sex.
 I’m adapting that one, too, as a TV serial.
 I’m also adapting “Heartbreak Hotel”, my recent comic novel set in the Welsh Borders and featuring Buffy, the boozy old actor from “The Ex-Wives”.

-My most recent novel is called “Something To Hide” and is due to be published in 2015.
-It’s set in Beijing, Texas, Pimlico and a fictitious African country, and deals with pharma-piracy, elephant poaching and the romantic disasters we find ourselves embroiled in, even when we’re old enough to know better.
+My most recent novels are “Something To Hide”, which is set in Pimlico, Bejing, Texas and a fictitious African country, and tackles pharma-piracy, elephant poaching and the romantic disasters we find ourselves embroiled in even when we’re old enough to know better.
+“The Carer” is a comedy about an old man, his carer and his grown-up children, and “The Black Dress” is a rather darker comedy about a woman who gatecrashes funerals, looking for love.

-I’ve done quite a bit of journalism and I’ve also been Chairman of the Society of Authors and worked for PEN’s Executive Committee, as well as being a Fellow of the Royal Society of Literature.
+I’ve done quite a bit of journalism and I’ve also been Chairman of the Society of Authors and served on the Executive Committee of PEN, as well as being a Fellow of the Royal Society of Literature.
+And recently I was awarded an OBE for services to literature and drama.